peakshift/bitcoin-ux/payments/payment-request.md

 #### Output Descriptors / xpub
 While you should never ever share your seed phrase, or a private key for one of your accounts or addresses.

 You can however share the address, or extended public key (xpub) for an account.
+Sharing an xpub should be done with caution though since if one of your private keys for any account or address is leaked you can result in losing all the funds in your wallet.

 #### Use Cases
 If you share an extended public key for one of your accounts with someone it is possible for them to generate billions of addresses without them ever being able to generate the private keys of those addresses or the private key for the account itself.